ExpektoPatronum/vendorhub-data-pipeline/README.md

 # VendorHub Data Pipeline

-Production-like data pipeline for ingesting, processing, and normalizing product data from multiple vendors using PostgreSQL, RabbitMQ, pandas, and SQLAlchemy.
+Production data pipeline for ingesting, processing, and normalizing product data from multiple vendors using PostgreSQL, RabbitMQ, pandas, and SQLAlchemy.

 ---

 ## Overview

-This project simulates a real-world e-commerce data integration pipeline similar to DK Hardware.

 The system is fully deployed on a VPS server and runs continuously via systemd services.